Coderishi9/Python-Projects/README.md

 Once the sbt shell is started, use below commands to appropriate actions.

-- clean- deletes all the compiled classes and other generated resources in **target** directory
+- `clean`- deletes all the compiled classes and other generated resources in **target** directory
-- update- resolves _libraryDependencies_ and updates any new/broken library
+- `update`- resolves _libraryDependencies_ and updates any new/broken library
-- compile- compiles all the files in the _current_ project
+- `compile`- compiles all the files in the _current_ project
-- run- to run application as a rest service
+- `run`- to run application as a rest service
-- assembly- packages all the **.class** files of the project in a jar file
+- `assembly`- packages all the **.class** files of the project in a jar file
-- publishLocal - publish the package into local file system
+- `publishLocal` - publish the package into local file system

 **Data Storage Representation**